 Year 10 Key topics: The importance of nutrition and how to plan nutritious menus.
-They will learn the skills needed to prepare, cook and present dishes.
-They will also learn how to review their work affectively.
-Year 11 Key topics: Comprehensive knowledge and understanding of the hospitality and catering industry including provision, health and safety and food safety.
+Skills needed to prepare, cook and present dishes.
+How to review their work affectively.
+Year 11 Key topics: Comprehensive knowledge and understanding of the hospitality and catering industry, including provision, health and safety and food safety.